Asharalikhan4/Operating-Systems-Notes/Notes.md

 - Generally, people think that process synchronization happens when we have multiple processors.
 In single processor devices concurrent execution may lead to inter-process communication.

-- <b>Con-current execution:</b> In round robin, processes get executed one by one.
+- <b>Con-current execution:</b>
+In round robin, processes get executed one by one.
 When multiple processes run on intervals, this execution is called con-current execution.

+- <b>Race Condition:</b>
+ When the output depends on the sequence of execution of instructions in a con-current/multi-programming/multi-threading environment, the condition is called Race Condition.